-- 1. Expansion Chapters - 2.
-City-wide chapters
+- Expansion Chapters - City-wide chapters

-Action plan is required for "Expansion chapters," which are returning or new chapters who are actively working to expand their chapter to 5 members by the end of the academic year.
+\\Action plan is required for "Expansion chapters," which are returning or new chapters who are actively working to expand their chapter to 5 members by the end of the academic year.

-Proof of National Fraternity or Sorority Charter is required for "City-wide Chapters."
-Members of City-wide Chapters MUST provide proof 5 student requirement at UIC.
-Culturally Based Organization MUST provide proof of 3 student requirement at UIC.
-Please note the office will allow chapters for one academic year to have 3 UIC Enrolled Students within the chapter.
+\Proof of National Fraternity or Sorority Charter is required for "City-wide Chapters."
+Members of Citywide Chapters MUST provide proof of 5 student requirement at UIC.
+Culturally Based Organization MUST provide proof of 3 student requirement at UIC. \Please note the office will allow chapters for one academic year to have 3 UIC Enrolled Students within the chapter.

-To maintain Conditional Recognition through the 2021-2022 Academic Year, UIC policies to be met include the following:
+To maintain Conditional Recognition through the (INSERT YEAR) Academic Year, UIC policies to be met include the following:

-- 1. Chapter President, Vice President, and Treasurer must complete the Executive Officer Agreement. - 2.
-On campus chapter advisor must complete the Advisor Agreement Form. - 3.
-Advising Alumnae (If Applicable) chapter advisor must complete the Advisor Agreement Form. - 4.
-Chapter executive board must meet with the Office of Fraternity and Sorority Life monthly with updates on chapter recruitment progress. - 5.
-Chapter Advisors must meet with the Office of Fraternity and Sorority Life who bimonthly. - 6.
-Chapter president and advisor must meet with the Office and Fraternity and Sorority Life at the end of each academic semester. - 7.
-The Office of Fraternity and Sorority Life will be in contact with Regional and National Leadership/Headquarters/Organization to update them on chapter status. - 8.
-The UIC Office of Fraternity and Sorority Life will allow two room bookings per semester.
-UIC FSL Staff are allowed to attend all programming. - 9.
-At least one representative from the chapter must continue to participate in UIC or the respective Council meetings held during the 2021-2022 academic year.
-If the council bylaws allow. - 10.
-Chapter/Organization will present a thirty-minute presentation on the philosophy of the Organization and why your respective organization/chapter will be an asset to the UIC Community and UIC Campus/Community.
+• Chapter President, Vice President, and Treasurer must complete the Executive Officer Agreement.

+• On campus chapter advisor or Regional/IHQ Representative must complete the Advisor Agreement Form. \(If Applicable) chapter advisor or Regional/IHQ representative must complete the Advisor Agreement Form.

+• The chapter executive board must meet with the Office of Fraternity and Sorority Life monthly with updates on chapter recruitment progress.

+• Chapter Advisors must meet with the Office of Fraternity and Sorority Life who bimonthly.

+• Chapter president and advisor must meet with the Office and Fraternity and Sorority Life at the end of each academic semester.

+• The Office of Fraternity and Sorority Life will be in contact with Regional and National Leadership/Headquarters/Organization to update them on chapter status.

+• The UIC Office of Fraternity and Sorority Life will allow two room bookings and two table bookings per semester.
+Room/table booking requests are to be made 14 business days in advance for consideration.
+There is no guarantee the date/time is available at Student Center East.
+UIC FSL Staff are allowed to attend all programming. \All programs/events under the conditional agreement must take place at UIC Student Center East.

+• At least one representative from the chapter must continue to participate in UIC or the respective Council meetings held during the (INSERT YEAR) academic year.
+If the council bylaws allow.